 Lady Redchester is very prideful and showy.
 She wants to become beautiful at any cost.
 When Wolf takes out gifts from the safe, she demands to wear a necklace.
 She does not want to return the necklace to Wolf.
 In the play, she proves a good character.

-Wolf is the notorious burglar of England.
-He enters the house of Lord Redchester to steal the Christmas gifts.
+Wolf is a notorious burglar in England.
+He enters the house of Lord Redchester to steal Christmas gifts.
 All the family members appreciate him and call him a blessing of God for them.
 He appears in a tight-fitting dress.

 He has a black cap on his head and a black mask.
 He has an electric torch in one hand and a bag full of burglar tools in the other hand.
 Wolf is very cautious and expert in committing the act of theft.
 At the smallest doubt, he gets alert and warns Guy Sydney.